Mark Pittman: Career

 Pittman started out as a police-beat reporter for the Coffeyville Journal in Coffeyville, Kansas before moving to Rochester, where he worked for a year at the Democrat & Chronicle.
 From 1985 to 1997, he worked as a reporter, editor and bureau chief at the Times Herald-Record in Middletown, New York.
 He had a reputation there for being intimidating, relentless, funny and brilliant.
 He joined Bloomberg News in 1997, where he wrote about finance, private equity, mergers and acquisitions, energy markets, politics and economics.

 Commenting on Pittman's sense of humor, Congressman Brad Miller wrote in the Huffington Post.

-Predicted financial crisis
+2008 financial crisis

-In summer 2007, Pittman wrote stories predicting the collapse of the banking system.
+In the summer of 2007, Pittman wrote stories predicting the collapse of the banking system.
 His article "S&P, Moody’s Hide Rising Risk on $200 Billion of Mortgage Bonds" was excoriated by Portfolio.com in an unsigned post, which was later reversed in a signed apology.
 He was instead praised for "doing the kind of provocative journalism that treads new ground and rings alarms."

 Pittman said that his early experience dealing with police gave him a "big BS detector" because he was lied to so much by the police, the victims, and those helping the victims.
 He had to sort through all the lies to get to the real story, which was different from the one he was being told.
 One journalist and friend called Pittman's style of reporting "Hypocrisy laid bare; it’s simple accountability reporting, albeit done with a high degree of technical skill."